txt.lurk.org

 not, people we found exciting based on their application turned out

-to not be super engaged (if at all), and likewise, people we let in on a
+to not be super engaged (if at all), and likewise, people we let in

-building.
-The point is that we feel that the application method is not only
+in community building.
+The point is that we feel that the

-stressful, but also doesn’t add anything to existing social processes
+anything to existing social processes emerging in online

-emerging in online communities.
+communities.
 Let’s try something else!</p>

 <p>One of the decisions we made in November 2022 is to cap the